muratk5n/thirdwave/en/README.md

 ---

 Which N-word?
 Nazi?..
-Or the US version?
+Or the US one?

 DW: "Germany: Greens candidate Baerbock apologizes for using N-word"